 Dr. King earned a B.A. in Government from Harvard University, an M.A. in the Teaching of Social Studies from Teachers College, Columbia University, a J.D. from Yale Law School, and an Ed.D. in Educational Administrative Practice from Teachers College, Columbia University.
 In addition, Dr. King has served on the board of New Leaders for New Schools and is a 2008 Aspen Institute-New Schools Entrepreneurial Leaders for Public Education Fellow.

-Prior to joining the ACLU, he was the Chief of the Civil Rights Bureau of the Office of the New York State Attorney.
-Mr. Parker also worked for fourteen years at the NAACP Legal Defense and Educational Fund litigating and supervising the litigation of scores of cases involving elementary and secondary education, affirmative action in higher education and equal educational opportunity.
-Other positions included work at the employment firm of Vladeck, Waldman, Elias and Engelhardt and the New York Legal Aid Society, Criminal Defense Division in Brooklyn, New York.
+Prior to joining the ACLU, Parker was the Chief of the Civil Rights Bureau in the Office of New York State Attorney General Eliot Spitzer where he oversaw the enforcement of anti-discrimination laws in housing, employment, voting, public accommodations and credit.
+He spent 14 years at the NAACP Legal Defense and Education Fund, where he supervised the litigation of scores of cases throughout the country in matters involving elementary and secondary education, affirmative action in higher education and equal educational opportunity.

 Previously, Mr. Rebell was the co-founder, executive director and counsel for the Campaign for Fiscal Equity.
 In CFE v.
 State of New York, the Court of Appeals, New York's highest court, declared that all children are entitled under the state Constitution to the "opportunity for a sound basic education" and it ordered the State of New York to reform its education finance system to meet these constitutional requirements.
-Mr. Rebell has also litigated numerous major class action lawsuits, including Jose P. v.
+Mr. Rebell is currently co-counsel for plaintiffs in NYSER v.
+State of New York, a case filed in February, 2014 that is asking the court to enforce the CFE orders and compel the state to provide sufficient funds to provide all students in New York State the opportunity for a sound basic education.
+He has also litigated numerous major class action lawsuits, including Jose P. v.
 Mills, which involved a plaintiff class of 160,000 students with disabilities.
 He also served as a court-appointed special master in the Boston special education case, Allen v.
 Parks.